KIMIA Lab - Searching for Knowledge in BIG Image Data Using AI

-With big data, we mean any enormous and multifaceted collection of data (texts, numbers, documents, images, videos etc.) that cannot be analyzed by ordinary computing devices and algorithms.
+With big data, we mean any enormous and multifaceted collection of data (texts, numbers, documents, images, videos etc.) that cannot be analyzed by ordinary computing devices and algorithms but through artificial intellignec algorithms.
 Big data, due to their sheer volume and inherent variety, are extremely challenging to manage and hence difficult to understand.

 One of the major fields "suffering" from big data, which has been widely neglected so far, is the biomedical and healthcare field in general and medical imaging in particular.
 The latter is the focus of our research at KIMIA Lab.
 Images do have a special place in this regard because as two-dimensional data, their processing is even more challenging.